-As part of the Good Neighbours Program, South East Local Land Services will take a collaborative approach to improve the surveillance and management of Orange Hawkweed across public and private land holdings in and around Kosciuszko National Park.
+As part of the Good Neighbours Program, South East Local Land Services will take a collaborative approach to improve the surveillance and management of orange hawkweed across public and private land holdings in and around Kosciuszko National Park.

 Project background

-Orange Hawkweed (Pilosella aurantiaca) is a significant threat to biodiversity in the alpine regions of Australia.
+Orange hawkweed (Pilosella aurantiaca) is a significant threat to biodiversity in the alpine regions of Australia.

 Modelling of potential spread shows major concerns for conservation areas and adjoining private land holders.